sfhati/lezaz/README.txt

   --------------------------------------------
-  id         referance for this syntax use like lezaz#id             Null condition  condition for syntax you can use $i as primary          $i<=to form       start count for from                                    1 to         end count for                                           10 step       number of step jump                                     0 print        print result attr if value = any pass like 1,true,yes 0
+  id         referance for this syntax use like lezaz#id             Null condition  condition for syntax you can use $i as primary          $i<=to from       start count for from                                    1 to         end count for                                           10 step       number of step jump                                     0 print        print result attr if value = any pass like 1,true,yes 0